Frequently Asked Questions about Roatan, Honduras and Roatan Backpackeres' Hostel, and the Answers to Them

 Q. Is there any place to eat around the hostel?

+At the hostel, there's an onsite restaurant called Mel's Diner.
 There are several very inexpensive comedores (eateries) that serve local food such as baleadas, pastelitos, and food plates like fried chicken and plantains, stewed beef, that kind of thing.
 One is about a 2 min walk away, another is about a 5 min walk away, and a few more around the 5 min mark as well.
 More touristy restaurants (which are a bit pricier) are about a 15 min walk away, and there's tons of touristy options if you hop in a bus or taxi to West End, which is a 5 min drive away.
 If you like to cook, there's a communal kitchen for dorm and loft guests, and each apartment has its own kitchen.

 Q. We'd like to do our own cooking, where do we shop?